 Cheese Rolling

-Ever heard of people chasing cheese down a hill?
+Ever heard in your student accommodation in United Kingdom of people chasing cheese down a hill?
 Yes, that’s a thing in the UK.
 In Gloucestershire, there’s a crazy race where people run after a wheel of cheese rolling down a super steep hill.

 It’s basically impossible to run normally, so everyone kind of tumbles down.
 The first one to the bottom wins the cheese.
 Unique, right?